roman01la/uix/docs/hooks.md

 ## How depedencies are compared?

-When the same depency has a different value between component updates, a hook will re-run.
+When the same dependency has a different value between component updates, a hook will re-run.

 ```clojure
 ;; 1st update